AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-sql-server-iaas-overview.md

 For more information, see the CEIP section of the [Accept License Terms](https://msdn.microsoft.com/library/ms143343.aspx) topic.

 ## Next steps
-For questions about pricing, see [Pricing](https://www.azure.cn/pricing/details/virtual-machines/).
-Select your target edition of SQL Server in the **VM type** list.
-Then view the prices for differently sized virtual machines.

 For questions about pricing, see [Pricing guidance for SQL Server Azure VMs](virtual-machines-windows-sql-server-pricing-guidance.md) and the [Azure pricing page](https://www.azure.cn/pricing/details/virtual-machines/windows/).
 Select your target edition of SQL Server in the **OS/Software** list.
 Then view the prices for differently sized virtual machines.